wellincall/shypple-take-home/1/README.md

 Have we told you we want to be the biggest freight forwarder company in the world?

-The good news is the team MapReduce (yeah, they chose this name) already created a service that aggregates lots of information and returns a JSON file for us.
+The good news is the team MapReduce (yeah, they choose this name) already created a service that aggregates lots of information and returns a JSON file for us.
+This MapReduce service takes two parameters (start_port & end_port), and return possible shipping options between those two ports.
+We have given you a sample JSON response from MapReduce service, in this sample we used CNSHA as start_port & NLRTM as end_port.

 Your job is to create a small service that does some calculations using the JSON file.